I Used to Think Sobriety Looked Unbearable. Then I Became the Bird Feeder Guy

 Broken Mirror Syndrome: When Trauma Warps Self-Evaluation in Real Time

-trauma, ptsd, emotions, anxiety Brian Granneman trauma, ptsd, emotions, anxiety Brian Granneman
+trauma, ptsd, emotions Brian Granneman trauma, ptsd, emotions Brian Granneman

 Broken Mirror Syndrome: When Trauma Warps Self-Evaluation in Real Time